 INDICATORS | SHOW:

-Chrome-plated brass, satined bezel, lug width 18mm, mineral glass, Ø 38mm, screwed stainless steel base with numbering
+Chrome-plated brass, satined bezel, strap width 18mm, mineral glass, Ø 38mm, screwed stainless steel base with numbering

-Dial: black, hands: gold-colored metallic & red, numerals / indices: gold-colored metallic, scales: gold-colored
+Dial: black, hands: gold-colored metallic & red, digits / indices: gold-colored metallic applied, scales: gold-colored

 History of Poljot

-This dates back to 1930.
-At that time the factory was called "First Moscow Watch Factory".
-The first movements of the new mass-produced Type-1 were made for the first time on an imported production line from the Dueber-Hampden Watch Company, Ohio.
+This goes back to the year 1930.
+At that time the factory was still called the "First Moscow Watch Factory".
+The first movements of the new Type-1 for mass production were manufactured for the first time on an imported production line of the Dueber-Hampden Watch Company, Ohio.
 By 1952, production had increased to 1.1 million watches.
 The country should be supplied with good watches.
 The military and science needed more precise clocks.
 In 1964 the name of the factory was changed to Poljot (flight).
-The watch industry was not only a necessity but also a showcase project in the Soviet Union and Poljot was the greatest success.
-Other plants such as the alarm plant Poljot 2612 and many more were produced.
-In 1990 the state of production was 5 million watches a year.
-Hundreds of employees made this possible.
+The watch industry was not only a necessity but also a showcase project in the Soviet Union and Poljot became the greatest success.
+Other works such as the alarm plant Poljot 2612 and many more were produced.
+In 1990 the production level was 5 million watches a year.
+Hundreds of employees made this achievement possible.
 In 2004 Poljot had to go bankrupt despite a long and proud history.
-Many highly qualified employees lost their jobs at the time.
+Many highly qualified employees lost their jobs at that time.

 Expiry after purchase

-The watch will be checked by our watchmaker for at least 1 day.
-Many of our watches are New Old Stock, so the watches are measured by our watchmaker on the time scale and adjusted if necessary.
-Please be patient that these watches are not dispatched on the same day.
+The watch is checked by our watchmaker for at least 1 day.
+Many of our watches are New Old Stock, so our watchmaker measures the watches on the timing machine and adjusts them if necessary.
+So please be patient that these watches are not dispatched on the same day.

-We have been specializing in the repair of Russian clocks and watch movements for over 25 years.
-In our fully equipped workshop, everything can be serviced, repaired or repaired around the clock by one of our watchmakers.
+We have specialized in the repair of Russian clocks and movements for over 25 years.
+In our fully equipped workshop, everything can be serviced, repaired or repaired around your clock by one of our watchmakers.